 Do influencers pay taxes on gifts?
 Unraveling the mystery

+When it comes to answering the question, do influencers pay taxes on gifts?
 Most gifts that brands give to you are not going to be considered taxable income.
 That means, you likely don’t need to claim it on your tax return.
 Phew!
 But there are some caveats we’ll discuss below of when these gifts are taxable.

 If you are an influencer or content creator, it is likely that you will receive gifts from brands.
 Some of these will be pure thank you gifts and others will be gifts with the hope that you will review or promote their product.
-So, do influencers pay taxes on these gifts?
+So, do influencers pay taxes gifts?

-When do you need to pay taxes on gifts?
+When do influencers pay taxes on gifts?

 Anytime there are strings attached to a gift, that gift will need to be recorded as income.
 For example, a hotel recently reached out to a client and said, “Hey, we would love to put you up in out hotel for a few days if you agree to post about it on your Instagram.”